Buying a home in 2020? Watch for these new problem areas after lockdown

 The first half of 2020 has been a strange time to buy a home.
 With travel limited by shelter-at-home orders, home sales initially stalled at the start of the year.
 But as people adjust to the new normal, sales may soon pick up again—although the process will change considerably.
 Many people are now buying homes “based solely on photos, video, and FaceTime,” according to the Wall Street Journal, never setting foot inside their new homes until closing.
+What you may need is a real estate agent directory.

 For obvious reasons, buying a home sight-unseen has generally been rare.
 In 2019, only 3.5% of American buyers bought a home without seeing it first, according to the National Association of Realtors’ (NAR) 2019 Profile of Home Buyers and Sellers.
 But by April 2020, that number had increased dramatically.
 A recent survey of NAR agents found that 31% had worked with at least one buyer who put in a contract without ever visiting the home.
 And many experts say these changes will be the new norm for years to come.